kullrich/orthomap/docs/tutorials/index.rst

 like `eggNOG <http://eggnog6.embl.de/#/app/home>`_ or `plaza <https://bioinformatics.psb.ugent.be/plaza/>`_.

-If your query species is part of one of these databases, it might be sufficient and to use the gene age classes directly from them and not start the time consuming step
+If your query species is part of one of these databases, it might be sufficient to use the gene age classes directly from them and not start the time consuming step of orthologous group detection with `OrthoFinder <https:https://github.com/davidemms/OrthoFinder>`_ or any other related tool (see benchmark of tools at `Quest for Orthologs <https://orthology.benchmarkservice.org/proxy/>`_).

 .. note::
    Since gene age class assignment for any query species relies on taxonomic sampling to cover at best all possible